GSA/idmanagement.gov/_pacs/pacs_what_is_a_pacs.md

 {% include alert-info.html content="All agency-purchased PACS components must be FIPS 201-compliant and selected from <a href=\"https://www.idmanagement.gov/approved-products-list-pacs-products/\" target=\"_blank\">GSA's Approved Products List (APL) for PACS Products</a>.
 The products in this list have undergone vulnerability and interoperability testing through the FIPS 201 Evaluation Program.
 As an IT system, a PACS must still complete Certification and Accreditation and obtain an Authority to Operate from your agency before connecting to the network." %}

-## Characteristics of a FICAM-Compliant PACS
+## FICAM Compliant PACS Characteristics
 In May 2019, the Office of Management and Budget (OMB) released memorandum [M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}, _Enabling Mission Delivery through Improved Identity, Credential, and Access
 Management_.
 Related to PACS, M-19-17 rescinded memorandum [M-11-11](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2011/m11-11.pdf){:target="_blank"}, _Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 – Policy for a Common Identification Standard for Federal Employees and Contractors_.
 The updated guidance adds further specificity to require the use of PIV credentials for physical access to Federal facilities, implemented per _[The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard](https://www.dhs.gov/isc-policies-standards-best-practices){:target="_blank"}_ and NIST [SP 800-116, Revision 1](https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final){:target="_blank"}, _A Recommendation for the Use of PIV Credentials in Physical Access Control Systems (PACS)_.